A colorful Hawaiian menu set on the island of Motunui full of Moana party ideas!

 End the evening with a tropical dessert of mini pineapple cheesecakes served with coconut whipped cream (in a Hidden Mickey, no less!), caramel sauce, toasted coconut, and chopped macadamia nuts.
 It’s so good that my guests got seconds!
 Get the recipe here.

 I hope you enjoyed these Moana party ideas and recipes as much as I enjoyed planning this party.
 It was a colorful night on Motunui!
-Watch video highlights:
+Watch the episode: